qirh/blog/content/post/spider-man-in-sunnyside-3.md

 <div class="linebreak"></div>

-* Spider-man swings just two blocks over to arrive to his window, which is now in `43-1 46th St, Sunnyside 11104`.
-This is the 3rd building that Spider-man goes back to as his apartment within a 3 block radius in this trilogy (lots of 3s, I know I'm sorry).
+* Spider-Man swings just two blocks over to arrive to his window, which is now in `43-1 46th St, Sunnyside 11104`.
+This is the 3rd building that Spider-Man goes back to as his apartment within a 3 block radius in this trilogy (lots of 3s, I know I'm sorry).

 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2021_apt.jpeg" style="width:80%">